ternaustralia/ausplotsR/DEVELOPERS.md

 ## Accessing unpublished data
 By default the public (unauthorised users) can only access site visits that are marked as *published* in the database.

+The database also contains unpublished data.
 If you authorise yourself, you can access these unpublished records.

-To do so:
+Follow these steps to access the unpublished site visits:

   1. load the ausplotsR library like normal
-  1. set your credentials by running
+  1. configure some authorization to prove that you're allowed to access unpublished data. **Note**: this command is an example, you'll need to ask someone who maintains the ausplotsR database for the real *role* and *secret* values.
       ```R
       ausplotsR:::set_auth('somerole', 'somesecret')
       ```